 1. Increase the Amount That Your Horse Eats

-The first step in putting weight on your hard keeper is to increase the amount of food that your horse is eating.
+The first step in helping your horse gain weight is to increase the amount of food that your horse is eating.
 Increasing both hay and grain intake gives your horse the extra calories that he needs to put weight on.
 It is important that you feed a quality hay and grain; if you have questions about what feed is right for your horse, consult with your veterinarian or with an equine nutritionist.

 2. Add Fat Calories to Your Horse’s Diet

-Supplementing your horse’s diet with fat can increase his caloric intake.
+Supplementing your horse’s diet with fat can increase his caloric intake and help your horse gain weight.
 There are many fat and weight builder supplements for horses which you can purchase; this takes the guesswork out of dosage and these supplements generally don’t spoil like oil, another popular feed additive, does.

 3. Provide Small Meals Throughout the Day